 - Take special care to keep your abdomen safe while pregnant.
 Avoid sports that carry a higher risk for injury, such as contact sports and skiing, and always wear your seat belt.

-- Check with your doctor before taking any medication, including over-the-counter drugs, during pregnancy.
+- Check with your health care provider before taking any medication including over-the-counter drugs during pregnancy.

 - Avoid environmental hazards such as X-rays and infectious diseases.